sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 auth_time

 >    RECOMMENDED.
-This SHOULD be included if the provider can assert an end- user's authentication intent was demonstrated.
+This SHOULD be included if the OpenID Provider can assert an end- user's authentication intent was demonstrated.
 For example, a login event where the user took some action to authenticate.

 exp, iat, nbf